-The Old Malt House, Newent Unit 5, Howell Jones Court, Newent Albion House, Newent 1 Court Lane, Newent 1a Court Lane, Newent 5a Broad Street, Newent 31 Culver Street, Newent 34 Culver Street, Newent
+The Old Malt House, Newent

+Unit 5, Howell Jones Court, Newent

-4.4.7 Newent Vacant Units 2008:
+Albion House, Newent

+1a Court Lane, Newent

+5a Broad Street, Newent

+31 Culver Street, Newent

+34 Culver Street, Newent

-Vacant Unit Amount % of units that are Vacant
+Vacant Unit Amount % of units that are Vacant 7 7.8%

-7 7.8%

 Total town centre units surveyed - 90

 Vacant Unit Locations:

-29 Broad Street, Newen it
+29 Broad Street, Newent

 Howell Jones House, Newent

 The Attic, 8 - 10 Church Street, Newent

 8b Church Street, Newent

 Unit 4, 17 Croft House, Newent

 11 Church Street, Newent

-The Old Granary, Old Co ourt Lane, Newent
+The Old Granary, Old Court Lane, Newent

-NEWENT VACANT UNITS 2014

-NEWENT VACANT UNITS 2013

-NEWENT VACANT UNITS 2008

-4.6 Evening/Night Time Economy
+4.3 Evening & Night Time Economy

-- 4.6.1 This indicator monitors evidence of active management of the evening and night time economies in the town centre. - 4.6.2 The majority of town centres (or at least parts of them) do not go to sleep after the last shop closes for the day.
-They often have evening and night time economies too, which may vary in size and character form one location to another. - 4.6.3 In some areas, this part of the economy forms a crucial part of the service offer. - 4.6.4 In many cases, the town centre attracts a completely different demographic of customer with different needs and expectations 'after dark' to those who visit the high street during day time. - 4.6.5 It is also worth distinguishing between the evening consumer (5 8 pm often referred to as the 'shoulder period') and late night, which again can have quite different demographics. - 4.6.6 Evidence is building to support the collective and active management of town centres after dark to increase visitor confidence, improve perceptions, prevent crime and disorder, and provide a healthy trading environment for a range of businesses and providers who operate at night. - 4.6.7 This indicator enables users to monitor how effectively the evening and night time economies are managed (if they are managed at all) in a town centre. - 4.6.8 The retail pathfinder toolkit advises that the Purple Flag recognition system is used.
+- 4.1 This indicator monitors evidence of active management of the evening and night time economies in the town centre. - 4.2 The majority of town centres (or at least parts of them) do not go to sleep after the last shop closes for the day.
+They often have evening and night time economies too, which may vary in size and character from one location to another. - 4.3 In some areas, this part of the economy forms a crucial part of the service offer - 4.4 In many cases, the town centre attracts a completely different demographic of customer in the evening to those who visit the high street during the day time. - 4.5 It is also worth distinguishing between the evening consumer (5 8 pm often) referred to as the 'shoulder period') and the late night consumer, as each can have quite different demographics. - 4.6 Evidence is building to support the collective and active management of town centres after dark to increase visitor confidence, improve perceptions, prevent crime and disorder, and provide a healthy trading environment for a range of businesses and providers who operate at night. - 4.7 This indicator enables users to monitor how effectively the evening and night time economies are managed (if they are managed at all) in a town centre. - 4.8 The retail pathfinder toolkit advises that the Purple Flag recognition system is used.
 Purple flag is the accreditation scheme that recognises excellence in the management of town and city centres at night.
 Entertainment areas that achieve the standard will be those that offer a better night out to visitors.
-Purple Flag aims to raise standards and improve the quality of towns and cities at night. - 4.6.9 Newent town centre is not accredited as a purple flag location.
+Purple Flag aims to raise standards and improve the quality of towns and cities at night. - 4.9 Newent town centre is not accredited as a purple flag location.